5l1v3r1/learning_for_oscp/basics/bufferoverflow/bufferoverflow.md

 1. A function call is found, push parameters on the stack from right to left(in reverse order).
 So 2 will be pushed first and then 1.
 2. We need to know where to return after **func** is completed, so push the address of the next instruction on the stack.
 3. Find the address of func and set %eip to that value.
 The control has been transferred to func().
 4. As we are in a new function we need to update %ebp.
+Before updating we save it on the stack so that we can return later back to **main**.
+So %ebp is pushed on the stack.
+5. Set %ebp to be equal to %esp. %ebp now points to current stack pointer.
+6. Push local variables onto
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMTU2MjcwNzksLTM1MDQyNjkzMF19
+eyJoaXN0b3J5IjpbMTk1Nzk0MDYyNiwtMTMxNTYyNzA3OSwtMz
+UwNDI2OTMwXX0=
 -->